basith689/Mobileanlysis/README.md

 Open Mobile.pbix in Power BI Desktop.

-(Optional) Run Mobile.sql on your SQL server or local database to populate sample data.

 Explore and interact with the visuals to discover key insights.

 📈 Sample Use Cases